ftisseur/nlevp/README.md

 # Installation
 For details of how to install and use the toolbox see

-T. Betcke, N. J. Higham, V. Mehrmann, G. M. N. Porzio, C. Schrîder, and F.
+T. Betcke, N. J. Higham, V. Mehrmann, G. M. N. Porzio, C. Schr‚Äùder, and F.
 Tisseur.
 NLEVP: A collection of nonlinear eigenvalue problems.
 Users' guide.
 MIMS EPrint 2011.117, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, Dec.
 2019.
 10 pp.